Mustafa315/wordpress-deployment/README.md

 * setup of Terraform for deploying a Minikube Kubernetes cluster.
 * Three Helm charts will be released by the Kubernetes cluster.
 WordPress helm chart, MySQL helm chart, and cert-manager helm chart.
-* Wordpress volume persistence (PVC) to instal Wordpress cli on it.
+* Wordpress volume persistence (PVC) to store Wordpress files on it.
 * Make a bash script that passes the Kubernetes cluster ip to the Ingress as an output.
 * NodePort Service creation on the WordPress helm chart.
 * Utilising Self-signed certificate that is not issued by a certificate authority.